Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Introduction

 \section{Introduction}

 In many problems in machine learning, the domains are rich and structured, with many interdependent elements that are best modeled jointly.
 Examples include social networks, biological networks, the Web, natural language, computer vision, sensor networks, and so on.
-Machine learning subfields such as statistical relational learning \citep{getoor:book07}, inductive logic programming \citep{muggleton:lp94}, and structured prediction \citep{bakir:book07} all seek to represent both the relational structure and dependencies in the data, and, with the ever-increasing size of available data, there is a growing need for models that are highly scalable while still able to capture rich structure.
+Machine learning subfields such as statistical relational learning \citep{getoor:book07}, inductive logic programming \citep{muggleton:lp94}, and structured prediction \citep{bakir:book07} all seek to represent dependencies in data induced by relational structure.
+With the ever-increasing size of available data, there is a growing need for models that are highly scalable while still able to capture rich structure.

 In this paper, we introduce \emph{hinge-loss Markov random fields} (HL-MRFs), a new class of probabilistic graphical models designed to enable scalable modeling of rich, structured data.
-HL-MRFs are analogous to discrete MRFs, undirected probabilistic graphical models in which probability mass is log-proportional to a weighted sum of feature functions.
-Unlike discrete MRFs, however, HL-MRFs are defined over continuous variables in the $[0,1]$ unit interval, and their feature functions are hinge functions, so that probability density is lost according to a weighted sum of hinge losses.
+HL-MRFs are analogous to discrete MRFs, which are undirected probabilistic graphical models in which probability mass is log-proportional to a weighted sum of feature functions.
+Unlike discrete MRFs, however, HL-MRFs are defined over continuous variables in the $[0,1]$ unit interval.
+To model dependencies among these continuous variables, we use linear and quadratic hinge functions, so that probability density is lost according to a weighted sum of hinge losses.
+As we will show, hinge-loss features capture many common modeling patterns for structured data.

 When designing classes of models, there is generally a trade off between scalability and expressivity: the more complex the types and connectivity structure of the dependencies, the more computationally challenging inference and learning become.
 HL-MRFs address a crucial gap between the two extremes.
-By using hinge-loss functions to model the dependencies among the variables, which admit highly scalable inference without restrictions on their connectivity structure, they can capture a very wide range of useful relationships.
+By using hinge-loss functions to model the dependencies among the variables, which admit highly scalable inference without restrictions on their connectivity structure, HL-MRFs can capture a wide range of useful relationships.
 One reason they are so expressive is that hinge-loss dependencies are at the core of a number of scalable techniques for modeling both discrete and continuous structured data.